"First give the people what they want, then later, you

 Once each year, a grand festival is held in the city of Drakkel wherein a wealthy noble and a pauper exchange places.
 It involves a large ceremony followed by a week long festival and a treasure hunt wherein the entire city searches for a legendary coin.
 Whoever finds the coin wins the wealth of a noble.
 This is the social highlight of the year, drawing people from all over the Drakellian Alliance.

-Possibly the largest and most organized sporting event in all the lands, this game is unique to the Drakkellian Alliance.
+Possibly the largest and most complex sporting event in all the lands, this game is unique to the capital city of Drakkel.
 It is a complex, competitive team sport known for mixing strategy with intense physical play.
-The game is fought (often quite literally) between three teams, each with their own goal.
-The winner is the first team to reach a specified number of points.
-Always In Motion is a unique game in that its rules are intricately interwoven with the culture of the city in such a way that it could not be played anywhere else.
+The game is fought ( quite literally) between two teams, each with their own flag tower and three flags.
+The winner is the first team to caputre the other team's three flags.
+Kalgamorra is famous for its playing field which changes during the game through extensive use of magic.
+It's also beloved because the rules are intricately interwoven with the culture of the city in such a way that it could not be played anywhere else.

 Raljath is a popular gambling game played with cards and dice.